 It is not convenient to handle perishable goods through normal courier mode.
-The system of import or export of goods through courier is designed for very fast movement through the Customs.
-The chemicals imported may require testing of the same to ascertain its identity which would need some time and would also delay the processing other consignments through courier.
-Therefore, the import of chemicals have been prohibited through courier route.
+The system of import or export of goods through courier is designed for fast movement through the Customs.
+The chemicals imported may require testing of the same to ascertain its identity which would need some time and would also delay the processing of other consignments through courier.
+Therefore, the import of chemicals has been prohibited through courier route.

 Chemicals can be sent through the same courier company who would submit it separately at the Air Cargo Complex for clearance.
 The Air Cargo Complex is invariably situated beside the Courier Terminal.
 However, the clearance is likely to take more time.

 Is there any limit of weight and size of the package that can be sent through the courier?

 Packages up to 70 Kgs. of weight can be imported to India through courier mode.
 However, there is no such weight limit for the export of goods through courier from India.

 Why there is a restriction on goods to be exported with claim for Draw Back or any duty entitlement pass-book scheme of Export Promotion Capital Goods Scheme?